Szczecin

-Szczecin (/ˈʃtʃɛtʃɪn/ SHCHETCH-in, /-tʃiːn/ --een, /pl/; Stettin /de/; Stettin /sv/) is the capital and largest city of the West Pomeranian Voivodeship in northwestern Poland.
+Szczecin, (Note: English: /ˈʃtʃɛtʃiːn/ SHCHETCH-een, /UKalsoˈʃtʃɛtʃɪn/ SHCHETCH-in; /pl/.) historically known in English as Stettin, (Note: English: /stəˈtiːn/ stə-TEEN or /ʃtɛˈtiːn/ shteh-TEEN; /de/; /sv/.) is the capital and largest city of the West Pomeranian Voivodeship in northwestern Poland.
 Located near the Baltic Sea and the German border, it is a major seaport, the largest city of northwestern Poland, and seventh-largest city of Poland.
 As of 31 December 2022, the population was 391,566.

 Szczecin is located on the Oder River, south of the Szczecin Lagoon and the Bay of Pomerania.
 The city is situated along the southwestern shore of Dąbie Lake, on both sides of the Oder and on several large islands between the western and eastern branches of the river.
 It is also surrounded by dense forests, shrubland and heaths, chiefly the Wkrzańska Heath shared with Germany (Ueckermünde) and the Szczecin Landscape Park.
 Szczecin is adjacent to the town of Police and is the urban centre of the Szczecin agglomeration, an extended metropolitan area that includes communities in the German states of Brandenburg and Mecklenburg-Western Pomerania.

 The city's recorded history began in the 8th century as a Lechitic Pomeranian stronghold, built at the site of the Ducal Castle.
 In the 10th century, Szczecin first became part of the emerging Polish state.
 In the following centuries it was the capital of the Duchy of Pomerania ruled by the local House of Griffin, which at various times was under the suzerainty of Poland, the Duchy of Saxony, the Holy Roman Empire and Denmark.
 In 1630, the city came under the control of the Swedish Empire and became in 1648 the capital of Swedish Pomerania until 1720, when it was acquired by Prussia.
 Following World War II the city became part of Poland again in accordance with the Potsdam Agreement, resulting in a nearly complete population exchange.
 Szczecin was the site of large Polish protests in 1970 and 1980.
 In 1980, the first agreement between the protesters and the communist regime was signed in Szczecin, which paved the way for the creation of Solidarity, which contributed to the fall of communism.

 Szczecin is the administrative and industrial centre of West Pomeranian Voivodeship and is the site of the University of Szczecin, Pomeranian Medical University, Maritime University, West Pomeranian University of Technology, Szczecin Art Academy, and the see of the Szczecin-Kamień Catholic Archdiocese.
 From 1999 onwards, Szczecin has served as the site of the headquarters of NATO's Multinational Corps Northeast.
 The city was a candidate for the European Capital of Culture in 2016.
 Its chief landmarks include the Szczecin Cathedral, the Ducal Castle, the National Museum and the Szczecin Philharmonic.